Septima/spatialsuite-s4/README.md

 #### <a name="local.datasource"></a>Datasources

 You may use any existing datasource, but there are good reasons to create specific datasources for indexing:
-  Sorting: Search results are sorted first by relevance and secondly by the order in which they are returned from the datasource.
+* *Sorting*: Search results are sorted first by relevance and secondly by the order in which they are returned from the datasource.
 It's much quicker to sort directly in a view in the database than in the datasource definition.
-  Index performance: Create a datasource based on a view which only selects the necessary columns.
+* *Index performance*: Create a datasource based on a view which only selects the necessary columns.
 (Those that are mentioned in the presentaion PLUS geometry)

 #### Presentations

-The corresponding presentations MUST exist in [s4.config.dir]/presentations/
+* The corresponding presentations MUST exist in [s4.config.dir]/presentations/

-The text tag MUST have both a value and a plural
+* The text tag MUST have both a value and a plural

-Each presentation MUST have the following columns
+* Each presentation MUST have the following columns
 ```xml
 <column format="heading"> : The title when presented as a search result
 ```